 Keep Earnings Webcasts Interactive

 The Q&A portion of earnings calls may be half or more of the typical length of the call.
 And for good reason: your Q&A session provides investors the opportunity to interact with your leadership team, question or clarify talking points, and dig deeper to make informed predictions about the direction of the business.

 Much like the chat feature in your video conferencing software, a video platform can enable viewers to send in questions and have threaded discussions right inside the interactive video player.
 Viewers simply submit questions through the player and the moderator can present them to the presenter best-suited to respond.
 These discussions and comments can even be preserved in an on-demand recording of the presentation, so anyone who couldn’t watch the live webcast can still get the full experience when viewing later.

 Effortlessly Share An On-Demand Recording Of Your Webcast

 Rarely are today’s earnings webcasts immediately made available for replay.
 It takes Apple, who uses its own proprietary video streaming platform, two weeks to make its earning webcasts available!

 A video platform can automatically record your webcast as it’s streaming.
 Then as soon as you stop broadcasting, your video platform can automate all the work needed to upload the recording to your corporate video library, convert and optimize your live stream for on-demand playback on any device, index it for keyword search, and share it in accordance with your privacy settings.

 Going a step further, with Panopto’s video platform, you can even automatically have your video player match your company’s logo and brand colors, so you can avoid hosting it on YouTube (we’re looking at you, Netflix).

 Ready to learn more about how Panopto can support investor relations, executive communications, and more?
-Contact our team to request a 30-day free trial today.
+Contact our team to request a free trial today.